Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Methods

 \subsection{Data generation}

-The phDOS dataset was replicated from Ref. \cite{Tess2021} to facilitate direct comparison between the models.
+The phDOS dataset was replicated from Ref. \cite{chen_direct_2021} to facilitate direct comparison between the models.
 The dataset is randomly divided in 1220, 152, and 152 samples for training, validation, and test sets, respectively.
+The original phDOS is presented in Ref. \cite{petretto2018} publicly available through the MP website.
 We remind here that the phDOS from this dataset were cut at a frequency of 1000 cm$^{-1}$, smoothed via a Savitzky-Golay filter, and interpolated on a common 51-frequencies grid.

-The calculation of $C_v$ and $\bar{\omega}$ similarly proceeded in the same way as this prior work by using the correspondent functions present in pymatgen \cite{pymatgen}.
+The calculation of $C_V$ and $\bar{\omega}$ similarly proceeded in the same way as this prior work by using the correspondent functions present in pymatgen \cite{pymatgen}.

 The eDOS dataset was acquired from the Materials Project (version 2021-03-22), where the eDOS values are computed according to a DFT recipe reported in the MP documentation \cite{MPwiki}.
 The dataset contains eDOS and crystal structures of non-magnetic materials, both metallic and semiconductors/insulators, with an energy grid of 2001 points (VASP NEDOS equals to 2001).
 This dataset has been randomly divided in training, validation, and test sets, containing 80\%,10\%,10\% of the samples, respectively.
 Another dataset which contains only the structures of materials with no available eDOS in the MP was acquired for prediction.
 Only materials which are flagged as non-magnetic by MP were considered.
 These two datasets contains about 30,000 and 24,000 entries, respectively.